crystian/ComfyUI-Crystools/README.md

 ![Preview from metadata](./docs/image-preview-metadata.png)

 ## Metadata

 ### Node: Metadata extractor

 This node is used to extract the metadata from the image and handle it as a JSON as source for other nodes.
-You can see **all information**, even metadata from others sources (like photoshop).
+You can see **all information**, even metadata from others sources (like photoshop, see sample).

-The input can be from the [load image with metadata](#node-load-image-with-metadata) or [preview from image](#node-preview-from-image) nodes.
+The input comes from the [load image with metadata](#node-load-image-with-metadata) or [preview from image](#node-preview-from-image) nodes (an others in the future).

 ![Metadata extractor](./docs/metadata-extractor.png)

 ><details>
->  <summary><i>Other metadata sample</i></summary>
+>  <summary>Other metadata sample (photoshop)</summary>
 >
 > With metadata from Photoshop
 ![Metadata extractor](./docs/metadata-extractor-photoshop.png)
 ></details>

 ><details>
->  <summary><i>Outputs</i></summary>
+>  <summary><i>Parameters</i></summary>
 >
+> - input:
+>   - metadata_raw: The metadata raw from the image or preview node
+> - Output:
->  - Prompt: The prompt used to produce the image.
+>   - prompt: The prompt used to produce the image.
->  - Workflow: The workflow used to produce the image (all information about nodes, values, etc).
+>   - workflow: The workflow used to produce the image (all information about nodes, values, etc).
 >   - file info: The file info of the image/metadata (resolution, size, etc) as human readable.
 >   - raw to JSON: The entire metadata raw but formatted/readable.
 >   - raw to property: The entire metadata raw as "properties" format.
 >   - raw to csv: The entire metadata raw as "csv" format.
 ></details>

 ### Node: Metadata comparator

-This node is so useful to compare two metadata and see the differences (**the reason why I created this extension!**)
+This node is so useful to compare two metadata and see the differences (**the main reason why I created this extension!**)

 You can compare 3 inputs: "Prompt", "Workflow" and "Fileinfo"